 Goal should be to keep the backlog queue atleast a couple of sprints ahead.
 How does the ceremony work?

-Offshore team does the Technical specification during the later phase of sprint cycle when the development tasks for the sprint is completed.
+The offshore team does the Technical specification during the later phase of sprint cycle when the development tasks for the sprint is completed.

 Guidelines for story-point estimation